 A proper mustache demands respect.
 Growing the Bears’ list of championships, nabbing Super Bowl titles as both player – and coach?
 That demands something epic.
 And epic is what we've delivered by bringing the Ditka Dash to the Windy City.
 Since its inception in 2013, race participation has grown by 20 percent each year.
 Maybe it’s the aviator shades, cigar-smoking patio or the one-of-a-kind race medal.
 Or maybe it’s the chance to win a Polish sausage dinner, stache-to-stache with the legendary coach himself.

 Da race that thinks it's a party.

-The real party — the mustache bash — starts at the finish line.
-But from the minute Coach Ditka sounds the starting air horn, this self-timed race stays action-packed, unfolding lakeside within some of the most solid route strategy Run Mfg has ever designed.
+The real party – the mustache bash – starts at the finish line where participants are rewarded with an ice cold lager famously known as "Da Beer".
+But from the minute Coach Ditka sounds the starting air horn, this race stays action-packed, unfolding lakeside within some of the most solid route strategy Run Mfg has ever designed.
 The setting itself is thrilling, with the race starting and finishing near Soldier Field, a mecca for football and the second-oldest stadium in the NFL.